 Everything You Need to Know about 4D Scheduling BIM

 4D BIM, with its seamless integration of data that accountants love in a format they can understand, helps greatly with visual validation for payment approval.
-People who don’t have the technical know-how to interpret CAD designs or intuitively know how long components will take to build can easily see how the project will fit together when data is combined in BIM.
+People who don’t have the technical know-how to interpret CAD designs or intuitively know how long components will take to build can easily see how the project will fit together when data is combined in building information modeling.

 Components of 4D

 Once these CAD drawings have been mocked up, the second piece of 4D BIM comes into play–time data.
-There are several different types of time data that can become important here.
-The first type is time data that is pertinent to the project, like deadlines, phases, and materials sourcing due dates.
+There are several different types of milestones that can become important here.
+The first type is time data that is pertinent to the project, like resource leveling, fast track construction, and materials sourcing due dates.
 These are usually arranged on timelines, and CAD drawings can be split apart to show the end result of each phase.
 This time data is generally more of a bird’s eye view of the project and not representative of the details.

 The other important type of time data in 4D BIM is data about the construction components themselves.
 This is where large due dates get broken down into smaller milestones and deadlines.
 For example, a wall constructed using drywall might have time data about how long it takes to source the materials, construct the wall, and let it dry.
-By plugging this time metadata into the equation, 4D BIM can create realistic schedules of how individual components fit into a construction sequence timeline.
+By plugging this baseline schedule into the equation, 4D BIM can create realistic schedules of how individual components fit into a contractors working schedule.

 One of the toughest parts about the construction industry is that it is so interdisciplinary.
 Financial planners, engineers, builders, and designers alike all have to collaborate and work towards a shared goal.
 Although it might be easy for a construction planner to visualize a project in its beginning stages, that might not always be true for people on the financial side.
 They do, however, need to have a good sense of where the project is heading before they commit their resources.